Last Updated on 17 November, 2020 by Samuelsson

 If you have come so far in your trading that you rely on backtesting to validate your trading strategies, you definitely are ahead of the masses.
 Most people haven’t understood that all strategies and patterns they want to trade need to be validated before they may go ahead and risk any real money.
 However, while validating a strategy by assessing the equity curve might seem like an easy task, there are quite some things you need to know not to get lured by the results.
 So, what is a good equity curve?

-In this guide to equity curves, we’re going to look at how you should assess the equity curves that your systems produce, and what they tell you about the strategy.
+In this guide to equity curves, we’re going to look at how you should assess the profit & loss curves that your systems produce, and what they tell you about the strategy.
 Although the appearance of the curve on its own doesn’t predict the probability of the strategy working in the future, it tells us a lot of important information about the strategy.
 It simply is a great tool that shouldn’t be overlooked.

 So, in this guide, you’ll learn: